Now Over 5500 Reviews and (near) Daily Updates!

 DOUBLE-BILL: *The heat wafting off Babs & Roland was repurposed as part of the complicated backstory in THE FURIES/’50.

-SCREWY THOUGHT OF THE DAY: Composer Miklós Rózsa had sanatorium music cues to spare after SPELLBOUND/’45.
-But what he really wants is to write one of those movie mini-concertos for Stanwyck to play over the credits.
+SCREWY THOUGHT OF THE DAY: No doubt, composer Miklós Rózsa had sanatorium music cues to spare from his Oscar-winning SPELLBOUND/’45 score.
+But what he really wants to do here is write one of those movie mini-concertos for Stanwyck to play over the credits.
 (Apparently dubbed by Ania Dorfmann.)
-Alas, not even Rózsa can work up another ‘Warsaw Concerto’ (the faux Rachmaninoff written by Richard Addinsell for DANGEROUS MOONLIGHT/’41) in a mere 45 seconds.
+Alas, not even Rózsa can work up another ‘Warsaw Concerto’ (faux Rachmaninoff written by Richard Addinsell for DANGEROUS MOONLIGHT/’41) with a mere 45 seconds of footage to cover.

 No comments: